hyginn/Ontoscope/fantom_import/README.md

 fantomOntology
 ------------

-If you know the relevant Fantom Ontology IDs (ie "FF:10198-103E9"), you can import your data using them.
+If you know the relevant Fantom Ontology IDs (ie "FF:10198-103E9"), you can import your data using it.
 Note the argument notation.

 ```
 > fantomOntology("FF:10198-103E9, FF:10549-107H9, FF:946436346, FF:28")
 [1] "Sample_DB Loaded!"
+Returning RAW COUNTS
 MATCHED: 2 of 4
 2 Search Result(s) Were Found.
 Loading...
 Loading Results from Fantom Access Number 608 ( 1 / 2 ) ...